RLN25/RoadToTech-E-Learning-Website/readme.md

 who are willing to solve problems on different topics.
 We have also added
 Interview questions for students who are preparing for placements.

-✔ We have made this website as responsive website so, students or users can
-   easily access our website from  any device.
-✔ Quiz Section is an interesting feature for students which provide them with
-   lots of questions.
-They can view their scores easily and solutions of every questions.
-✔ Projects – in this I have added a project section where students from schools and
-   colleges can get projects for final year and for Class 12th Board Projects.

-It is completely responsive website, to provide smooth experience...😎

-If you like my project, give it a star  😁😁😁